stefanpejcinoski/AutoBacklight/Readme.md

 Add a cron job to run the script every 2 minutes (you can play around with the time interval if you wish)

-open your cron file for editing (i prefer nano as an editor, but you can use vim if you want)
+open your cron file for editing (I prefer nano as an editor, but you can use vim if you want)

 ```bash
 export VISUAL=nano